FalconEthics/FOURFLIX/README.md

 <!-- ROADMAP -->
 ## Roadmap

-I started this project in the very early stage of my web development carrier, I didn't new any proper javascript or css framwork other then a few libraies like Jquery and bootstrap and i was focusing on learning the frontend part mainly but now when i have all the required skills to build it , i don't have enough time to spent in it so here's the roadmap that i will be following and will be working on to complete this project in near future:
+I started this project in the very early stage of my web development carrier, I didn't knew any proper javascript or css framwork other then a few libraies like Jquery and bootstrap and i was focusing on learning the frontend part mainly but now when i have all the required skills to build it , i don't have enough time to spent in it so here's the roadmap that i will be following and will be working on to complete this project in near future:

 - [x] Base Structure
-- [x] Netflix's Front-End
+- [x] Netflix inspired colour scheme & Front-End
-- [ ] React.js Framework
+- [ ] Implement React.js Framework
 - [ ] Replace Vannila css and Bootstrap with Tailwind CSS
 - [ ] Build the Backend
     - [ ] API intergration